wVibzz/ImmersiveWinds/README.md

 - Different wind levels based on dimensions
 - [Bug fix] Mod only creates config file if ModMenu is installed
 - Updrafts from heat source blocks
+- Code basis for more weather types with commands.

 # Next: